uchile-robotics-forks/libaria/javaExamples/README.txt

 To use the Aria Java wrapper you need to download a Java SDK.

-On Debian 3, Debian 5, and Windows, the Sun J2SE JDK 1.6 (Java SE6) was used to build the wrapper.
+On Windows, the Sun J2SE JDK 1.7 (Java SE7) was used to build the wrapper.
 You can download it from:

     http://java.sun.com/javase/downloads

-Find the Java SE Development Kit 6 and click "Download".
+Find the Java SE Development Kit 7 and click "Download".
 (Only the JDK is needed, ARIA does not need Java EE or any other extra Java technologies.)

 The JDK also includes the runtime environment (JRE) that allows you to run